Coarse-grained spin density-functional theory: infinite-volume limit via the hyperfinite: coarse-graining

 \section{coarse-graining}

-This section reviews the basic notions of the coarse-grained DFT framework of References \cite{Lammert06,Lammert10a,Lammert10b}, augmented to the SDFT setting.
-Much of it looks exactly the same on the surface as the conventional fine-grained theory of Sec. \ref{basic-DFT}.
-Building on the results of Sec. \ref{lsc+ns}, the existence and regularity results for the coarse-grained theory will be presented in Sec. \ref{VREP}.
+This section reviews the basic notions of the coarse-grained DFT framework\cite{Lammert06,Lammert10a,Lammert10b}, augmented to handle SDFT.
+Much of it looks nearly the same on the surface as the conventional fine-grained theory of \S \ref{basic-DFT}.
+Building on the results of \S \ref{lsc+ns}, the existence and regularity results for the coarse-grained theory will be presented in \S \ref{VREP}.
 In addition to the considerably simpler and more intuitive proofs, those results go beyond the previous version of the theory\cite{Lammert06,Lammert10a,Lammert10b} by treating spin-densities.